-We offer the following courses as part of our summer programme of study:
+We offer the following courses as part of our summer programme of study.
+These can be attended residentially or taken entirely online.

 During six weeks of the summer, SUISS offers three programmes of study: Text and Context: Literature from 1900 to the Present, Creative Writing, and Contemporary British and Irish Theatre and Performance.
 Students may choose to attend a continuous programme of study or to attend a combination of courses.